-I recently coauthored a couple of papers on trends in environmental data (Curtis and Simpson, in press; Monteith et al., in press), which we estimated using GAMs.
+I recently coauthored a couple of papers on trends in environmental data (Curtis and Simpson; Monteith et al.), which we estimated using GAMs.
 Both papers included plots like the one shown below wherein we show the estimated trend and associated point-wise 95% confidence interval, plus some other markings.
 The coloured sections show where the estimated trend is changing in a statistically significantly manner, i.e. where a 95% confidence interval on the first derivative (rate of change) of the trend does not include 0.
 That particular figure and the others in the papers were drawn using the lattice package (Sarkar, 2008), but I could just have easily used ggplot2 (Wickham, 2009) instead.
 I was recently asked via email how I produced the figures in the paper.
 Rather than just reply to that email, I thought I’d knock up a quick post for my blog to show how it was done.

 For the purposes of this post, I’m not going to show how we fitted the time series models.
 Instead I’m just going to show some dummy data (two random walks) that illustrate how the data need to be arranged for the plotting code I’m going to use.
 To start then, create the dummy data we’ll use to draw some plots

 data.frame() call created the first four columns of